-For over four decades, doctors have prescribed Xanax for a range of conditions, including insomnia or anxiety.
+For over four decades, doctors have prescribed Xanax for a range of conditions, including insomnia and anxiety.
 Unfortunately, this medication is highly addictive, especially as the patient uses it for an extended period of time.
 Xanax can also be dangerous to quit, which is why it’s necessary to attend a Xanax addiction treatment program.

 Doctors prescribe Xanax for anxiety, which can be a debilitating condition for many sufferers, as well as for insomnia.
 Xanax and drugs like Xanax are often prescribed to help individuals relax and give them relief from the challenging symptoms that come with anxiety and insomnia.
 Other familiar brands of benzodiazepines, the class of drugs to which Xanax belongs, include Versed, Valium, and Ativan.
 Xanax usually comes in three strengths to treat the severity of the symptoms patients have.

-Xanax Abuse Symptoms
+Symptoms of Xanax Abuse

 As a tranquilizer, Xanax can help people manage their anxiety and relieve both physical and psychological symptoms.
-However, abuse of Xanax can actually introduce and pronounce the symptoms which users want to eliminate.
+However, abuse of Xanax can introduce and pronounce the symptoms which users want to eliminate.